minerllabs/public-site/competition/index.md

 <h4 style="width: 100%; text-align: left;"> Round 1 </h4>
 1. Participants train their agents to play Minecraft.
 During the round, they submit trained models for evaluation to determine leaderboard ranks.
 2. At the end of the round, participants submit source code.
 The models at the top of the leaderboard are re-trained (from scratch) for four days to compute the final score used for ranking.
-3. Top 10 scores move on to Round 2.
+3. 20 participants move on to the second round, 15 from the main track and 5 from the data only track.

 <div>
     <img class="marginauto" src="/assets/images/round1_procedure.png" alt="drawing" width="700"/>
 </div>

 <h4 style="width: 100%; text-align: left;"> Round 2 </h4>
-1. Top 10 participants from previous round receive Azure credits.
-2. Participants may submit code up to four times.
+1. Participants may submit code up to four times.
 Each submission is trained for four days to compute score.
 Final ranking is based on best submission for each participant.
-3. The top participants will present their work at a workshop at NeurIPS 2019.
+2. The top participants will present their work at a workshop at NeurIPS 2019.

 <div>
     <img class="marginauto" src="/assets/images/round2_procedure.png" alt="drawing" width="700"/>